- November 2012 – Asphalt Laying

 24th June 2020

 The infrastructure crew continues to progress with minor works before concreting can begin.
-This includes adjusting the rails to the correct height and gauge, before tie bars and track drains are fitted.
+This includes adjusting the rails to the correct height and gauge, before tie bars and track drains are then fitted.

 27th June 2020